maudeve-it/The-Gate-Opener_User-Manual/README.md

 # The-Gate-Opener_User-Manual-IT

+In this repository you will find the project User Manual written in italian language.

+You can consider this manual as a detailed features list developed in the project, as well as the complete guide to use the gate opener.

+---

-In questa cartella trovi il manuale utente in lingua italiana.
+In questa repository trovi il Manuale Utente in lingua italiana.

-Questo manuale puo' essere inteso, oltre che naturalmente la guida per utilizzare l'apricancello, anche l'elenco dettagliato delle funzioni sviluppate.
+Puoi considerare questo manuale, oltre che la guida completa per usare l'apricancello, anche la lista dettagliata delle funzioni sviluppate nel progetto.